akhealth/DevSecOpsMvp/Communication.md

 # DevOps Communication Plan
 DevOps is a new practice for DHSS.
 The goal of the practice is to improve change management and remove delivery walls between the development, operations and security domains.
-Ideally, the delivery processes ensure that all domain stakeholders requirements are met as part of the process and, as a result, delivery speed _and quality_ of change to our customers and end-users increases.  _If quality is not good, delivery speed **will not** increase._
+Ideally, the delivery processes ensure that all domain stakeholders' requirements are met as part of the process and, as a result, delivery speed _and quality_ of change to our customers and end-users increases.  _If quality is not good, delivery speed **will not** increase._

 Adopting this practice requires us to identify a communication plan that supports improving our DevOps and agile practices and addressing requirements that arise from the development, operations and security domain organizations at DHSS.
 The communication plan should address:
 * Regular/standing communication needs and methods